 As in the demand analysis, the price of the product will be one of the most important determinants of how many you offer for sale.
 Why?
 Let's start with a common sense approach.
 Your objective is to earn a profit ("maximize profits"), where profits are the difference between your total revenue and total cost.
-Since the sale price of a good is your revenue, a higher price encourages you as seller to produce and offer for sale more pairs of jeans.
+Since the sale price of a good is your revenue per each unit sold, a higher price encourages you as seller to produce and offer for sale more pairs of jeans.
 This "Law of Supply" is common sense, but there are also some specific reasons for the positive relationship between quantity supplied and produce price.
-The most important reason has to do with productivity and the unit costs of producing and selling jeans, which we will analyze in Part II.
+The most important reason has to do with what happens to unit costs (costs of producing one unit), and productivity of producing and selling jeans, which we will analyze in Part II.

 Summary so far:Price is an important determinant of the quantity of a good supplied.
-The "Law of Supply" states that the amount offered for sale rises as the price is higher.
+The "Law of Supply" states that the amount offered for sale rises as the price is higher (given the non-price determinants).
 The quantity of pairs of jeans you are willing to offer for sale rises as their price is higher primarily because you need to cover the rising costs of production in your plant.
 Let's explore that in Supply, Part II.